drausin/libri/deploy/cloud/README.md

 #### Initializing

-Initialize the cluster with
+Clusters are hosted in (currently) one of two environments: minikube or GCP.
+Initialize a local (minikube) cluster with

-    go run cluster.go init \
+    go run cluster.go init minikube \
         --outDir /path/to/clusters
         --clusterName my-test-cluster \

+where `/path/to/clusters/dir` is the directory to create the cluster subdirectory in.
+The GCP cluster initialization is very similar

+    go run cluster.go init gcp \
+        --outDir /path/to/clusters
+        --clusterName my-test-cluster \
         --bucket my-bucket-name \
         --gcpProject my-gcp-project \

-where `/path/to/clusters/dir` is the directory to create the cluster subdirectory in.

 The `terraform.tfvars` file created in the cluster directory has settings (like number of librarians) that can you can change if you want, though the default should be reasonable enough to start.
+The corresponding `variables.tf` file in the directory contains description of these settings.

 #### Planning